Preschool

 As you fly, fly away.

-Comments: I teach children
+Comments: I teach

-learning difficulties, ASD's and PMLD's from 2 - 6 years.
-The
+children with severe learning difficulties, ASD's and PMLD's from 2

-I teach found this very challenging but particularly the children with
+- 6 years.
+The children I teach found this very challenging but

-challenging behavior were motivated by the fact they had to sit still
+the fact they had to sit still to get the Butterfly.

-A theme about Butterflies
+A theme about Butterflies is in the Rainbow

-is in the Rainbow Resource Room.
+Resource Room.

 Kites!